toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

     keyPath: "context.posts"
 ```

-When implementing the configuration shown above, the resulting JSON will be structured as follows:
+This configuration outputs a JSON array in a post query:

 ```json
 [